marketneutral/alphatools/README.md

 ```
 pip install alphatools
 ```

+This package is under very active development.
+For the time being, better is likely `pip install git+https://github.com/marketneutral/alphatools`.

 Note that when you run `zipline ingest` the security master is built from scratch and each `sid` is assigned at that time.
 You must map the `Sector`, `Industry` classifiers in this package after every `zipline ingest`.
 You can do this with